shansen18/BootCamp/Week16/README.md

 - Once you have identified this vulnerability, answer the following questions for your client:
   1. What is the vulnerability:

-  2. Why is it dangerous:
+    vsFTPd version 2.3.4 backdoor

+  2. Why is it dangerous: As the exploit name says this is a backdoor into the system.
+It appears as a smiley face.
+Using this exploit gives you root privilages in the victims computer, as shown in the picture below.

-  3. What mitigation strategies can you recommendations for the client to protect their server:
+  3. What mitigation strategies can you recommendations for the client to protect their server: Update and patch the server, this is an old exploit, and aparrently was fixed within a day.

 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.